jan--f/xmonad-config/README.markdown

 Most of the xmobar configuration is in ~/.xmonad/xmobar.hs.

 All scripts are in ~/.xmonad/bin/.
-Scripts are provided to do things like take screenshots, start the system tray, start dmenu, or fix your multi-head layout after a fullscreen application may have turned off one of the screens.
+Scripts are provided to do things like take screenshots, start the system tray or fix your multi-head layout after a fullscreen application may have turned off one of the screens.